WallStreetMojo

 Example 1.4

-Step 6: Month function asking the “Date” that needs to be supplied to extract the month number.
+Step 6: The Month function asks for the “Date” that we must supply to extract the month number.
 Since we have already stored the targeted date to the variable “DDate,” supply this variable as the input parameter for the month function.

 Code: